I have concurrent 15-20 minute city surveys out right now both for inhabitants of the city of Warsaw and the city of Edinburgh.

 I have worked in very marginalized inner-city communities in the USA that were essentially food deserts, without a grocery store, pharmacy, clinic or many other basic amenities for blocks upon blocks.

-It’s irrational and cruel to assert that people should not have basic services available to them in their neighborhood, while ‘well-to-do’ areas have a wealth of choice.
+It’s irrational and cruel to accept that people in their neighborhood do not have basic services available to them, while ‘well-to-do’ areas have a wealth of choice.
+This also negatively affects the overall health of the broader community.

 Looking forward to my first remote ‘Mobility Thought Lab‘ with residents of Edinburgh on Monday!